 Price: You’re just walking past it, so it’s free.
 Guided tours are extra

-A small detour before you head to St. Nicholas’ Church will take you to Ghent’s City Hall.
-While there are guided tours of the interior, I think all you need to do is walk past the outside and wonder if your eyes are playing tricks on you or if the town hall building really is built in about 5 different styles.
+There are guided tours of the interior available, but I think all you need to do is walk past the outside and wonder if your eyes are playing tricks on you or if the town hall building really is built in about 5 different styles.

 St. Nichola’s Church won’t take you long but it’s definitely worth your 15 minutes!
 The best view of it is from the Belfry right next door